 Ad network meaning: An ad network is an aggregator that brokers deals between advertisers and publishers in the programmatic marketplace.
 They represent media owners in the advertising space, group their ad inventory, and sell it programmatically through auctions.
 Their introduction in the digital advertising space solved major scaling problems by eliminating face-to-face negotiations and the manual insertion of orders.

 But things weren’t as smooth during the first days of ad networks.
 This was because most networks kept their publisher network private, and most times, advertisers had no idea of the sites that would host their ads.
-More often than not, brands ended up being associated with low-quality websites that hurt their image more than anything.
+More often than not, brands end up being associated with low-quality websites that hurt their image more than anything.

 Some of the most popular ad networks include: